w4zir/face_detection/README.md

 **Introduction:**
 This is an extension of the face detection project by phil333 (https://github.com/phil333).
-I have merely used his face detection project and added a new feature called face overlay where randomly selected images from a set of files in images/ folder are overlayed on the detected face.
+I have used his face detection project and added a new feature called face overlay where randomly selected images from a set of files in images/ folder are overlayed on the detected face.
+This was a demo for Lahore Science Mela (http://lsm2017.org/) by CYPHYNETS research lab (https://cyphynets.lums.edu.pk), LUMS.
+The aim was to show the significance of science with practical and fun demo.

 **LAYOUT:**